 I started to feel like my old self.
-I still had to limit my activities out of work and found I got tired very easy.
-The end of 8th week I noticed a considerable improvement.
-It finally felt the drainage was starting to slow down and head was less drippy.
+I still had to limit my activities out of work and found I got tired very easily.
+At the end of the 8th week I noticed a considerable improvement.
+It finally felt the drainage was starting to slow down and the head was less drippy.

 Despite the long recovery time, the surgery was worth it for me.
 I don't get sick as often and when I do, I have normal symptoms and recover quickly.
 My immune system has improved.
 Knock on wood, but I have not had a single sinus infection since the surgery.
 I also don't take hardly any over the counter medicines anymore.
 I can blow my nose like a normal person.
 I have kept up with occasional saline washes.

 I did however end up leaving my job at the TV station in July of 2014.
 Despite the surgery working, I still struggled with health and voice issues stemming from getting up at 2AM for eight years.
 Learn more about my journey HERE and more about Running in a Skirt HERE.
 This blog is now my "job" and I'd love for you to spend some of your recovery time exploring it!